OP-TED/ted-xml-data-converter/README.md

 The TED XML Data Converter is designed to help with this process, by converting a notice published in the TED schemas, to a draft form of the same notice in eForms.
 The eSender can then correct and complete this notice, and use it as a basis for creating a following notice in eForms.

-## How to use
+# How to use

 The code for the TED XML Data Converter is contained in this repository.
-Basic usage instructions for developers to run the code in their own system is available here (link to usage markdown file).
+Basic usage instructions for developers to run the code in their own system is available [here](Usage-Information.md).
 An API will be developed for the converter.
 A user will specify the TED notice number, and the API will retrieve the published TED notice XML, convert it to eForms XML and return it to the user.

 ## XML output will be incomplete and invalid.